...

 Does community property apply to common law marriage in Texas?

 Yes, community property laws apply to common law marriages in Texas.
-If a common law marriage is established, the couple’s assets and debts acquired during the marriage may be considered community property and subject to division upon divorce or death.
+If a common law marriage is established, assets and debts acquired during the marriage may be considered community property.
+They could then be subject to division upon divorce or death.

 What voids a marriage in Texas?